 You are entitled to ask an insurance company to remove data regarding spent convictions.
 This can be done by serving them a note under s.10 of the DPA asking them not to process this data and remove it from their records (this can be done simply in writing to the insurer making reference to s.10 of the DPA).
 The insurer should respond within 21 days stating either that the information has been removed, or the reasons why they think they have a right to retain it.
 Although these notices can often have limited affect, if the insurance company refuses to remove spent conviction data, and you disagree with their reasons for not doing so, you can then complain to the Information Commissioners Office.

 How to make a complaint regarding data protection

 By post: If your supporting evidence is in hard copy, you can print out the form from the ICO website and post it to them with your supporting evidence.
-The address to send it to is First Contact Team, Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, SK9 5AF
+The address to send it to is Customer Contact, Information Commissioner’s office, Wycliffe House, Water Lane, Wilmslow, SK9 5AF.

 By telephone: If you are unsure about what supporting evidence you will need to send to the ICO, are not able to provide the information they need, or are unable to complete a form, you can contact their Helpline on 0303 123 1113.